AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-customer-support-experience.md

 1. In the **[!UICONTROL Review & Submit]** section, review your case details and click **[!UICONTROL Submit]**.

    ![Experience league review and submit](./assets/review-and-submit.png)

+   The **[!UICONTROL Review & Submit]** step summarizes all the entered information and allows you to:

+   * Review all case details in one place
+   * Navigate back to any previous step to make edits
+   * Return to the review summary without losing progress

 After submission: